YosysHQ-GmbH/ivy/README.md

 #### `[export] inside <entity>;`

 A way to cutpoint everything except the given entitny.
-Can be used multiple times and interleaved with `disable` statements.
+Can be used multiple times and mixed with `disable` statements.

+If any `inside` clauses are provided, then all cells are removed that are not inside any of the entities listed, or a direct prefix of any of the entities.
+I.e. with `inside top.foo;`, `inside top.bar;` we will keep the top module itself, and the hierarchies below `top.foo` and `top.bar`, but remove all other cells in `top`.
+Wires connecting the remaining cells are kept.

+Disable statements are executed independent of `inside` clauses.

 ### Case Management

 #### `assert table (<expr>)|{<expr-list>} [not] within {<const-list>};`

-Prove that the const list contains all the possible cases (or all impossible cases) for the given expression.
+Prove that the const list contains at least all the possible cases (or only impossible cases) for the given expression(s).

 #### `[export] [assume] table (<expr>)|{<expr-list>} [not] within {<const-list>};`

 Restrict this proof to a certain case or list of cases.
-(The consition is only assumed in the last cycle of the witness, i.e. the cycle in which the property fails.)
-IVY will keep track of the cases and make sure that a property is either proven for all the cases, or is only used in cases with compatible restrictions.
+(The condition is only assumed in the last cycle of the witness, i.e. the cycle in which the property would fail.)
+IVY will keep track of the cases and make sure that a property is either proven for all cases, or is only used in cases with compatible restrictions.
 (Either `export` or `assume` or both must be present for the statement to be valid.)